aurimontem/phs/week_3/README.md

 ```
     % echo PATH=$PATH:/home/your_username/bin >> ~/.bashrc
 ```
-which will append the command to the bash rc.
+which will append the command to the `.bashrc`.
 Now you can restart bash, and still use your script `my_bash_script` anywhere you wish.

 Compiling a simple skeleton document